Hollyrock-a-Bye Baby: Plot

 With Bamm-Bamm exhausted, Barney attends in Bamm-Bamm's place.
 Slick and Rocky follow Fred to the baby training seminar where Slick and Rocky infiltrate the class.
 It soon breaks up into a fight which ends up with Fred, Barney, Slick, and Rocky being thrown out.
 After a call from Rocky, Big Rock gets impatient and decides to take over the operation.
 Pebbles and Bamm-Bamm declare themselves unready for the baby after they were busy.
 Fred and Wilma try to get Pebbles to calm down until she breaks down.
-The next day while Fred apologises to Pebbles about being too helpful, Pebbles attends a baby shower which her maternal grandmother, Pearl Slaghoople, also attends.
+The next day while Fred apologizes to Pebbles about being too helpful, Pebbles attends a baby shower which her maternal grandmother, Pearl Slaghoople, also attends.
 Pearl sends Fred and Barney to get the baby supplies.
 At the grocery store, they end up gaining a lot of "Maps to the Stars' Homes" and decide to take another shot at Shelly Millstone.

 Later that night, Fred and Barney sneak into Shelly's property and distract the guard dogs.
 Rocky and Slick show Big Rock the house where Fred and Barney are staying and mistake Pearl for Fred when they abduct her.
 The next morning, Fred confesses to Bamm-Bamm that he lost the script in Shelley Millstone's yard.
 They soon return a call from Big Rock who demands the giant pearl in exchange for Pearl's freedom.
 They are forced to give them the pearl for the exchange.
 They disguise a bowling ball as the pearl when they forget the giant pearl.

-Pebbles goes into labor and they drive a bus towards the hospital with Big Rock, the real bus driver, and the painter of the bike the bus driver borrowed.
-There is a high speed chase which attracts the local cops.
+Pebbles goes into labor and they drive a bus towards the hospital with Big Rock, the real bus driver, and the OWNER of the bike the bus driver borrowed.
+There is a high-speed chase which attracts the local cops.
 Fred finally makes it to the hospital and Pebbles is taken into the hospital fast.
 Big Rock, Rocky, and Slick catch up to them and Bamm-Bamm arrives to take them down as the cops arrest the crooks.
 Pebbles gives birth to twins, Roxy (who has muscular strength like her father) and Chip (who has his Grandpa Flintstone's mouth because he's another chip off the old Flintstone).
-As for Bamm-Bamm's script, Shelly Millstone got Bamm Bamm's script when Fred and Barney left it to her house.
-She loves the script and wants to star in it and Bamm Bamm sold his screenplay.
-Mr. Pyrite manages to get the script to Craig Craigmore and promotes Pebbles as Vice President.
+Shelly Millstone reveals that she got Bamm Bamm's script when Fred and Barney left it at her house and says she loves it, allowing Bamm-Bamm to sell his screenplay.
+Mr. Pyrite manages to get the script to Craig Craigmore and promotes Pebbles to Vice President.
 Fred and the others head back to Bedrock, leaving their children and grandchildren in happy harmony.